ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 When a metric for an existing cluster peer stops arriving and previous metrics have outlived their Time-To-Live, the monitoring component triggers an alert for that metric. `monbasic.check_interval` determines how often the monitoring component checks for expired TTLs and sends these alerts.
 If you wish to detect expired metrics more quickly, decrease this interval.
 Otherwise, increase it.

 ipfs-cluster will react to `ping` metrics alerts by searching for pins allocated to the alerting peer and triggering re-pinning requests for them.
+These re-pinning requests may result in re-allocations if the the CID's allocation factor crosses the `replication_factor_min` boundary.
+Otherwise, the current allocations are maintained.

 The monitoring and failover system in cluster is very basic and requires improvements.
 Failover is likely to not work properly when several nodes go offline at once (specially if the current Leader is affected).
 Manual re-pinning can be triggered with `ipfs-cluster-ctl pin <cid>`. `ipfs-cluster-ctl pin ls <CID>` can be used to find out the current list of peers allocated to a CID.